PoliticalGraveyard.com

 African ancestry Politicians in Oklahoma

 Hannah Diggs Atkins (b.
 1923) — of Oklahoma.
 Born in Winston-Salem, Forsyth County, N.C., November 2, 1923.
-Daughter of James Thackeray Diggs and Mabel Kennedy Diggs.
 Reporter; school teacher; librarian; member of Oklahoma state house of representatives, 1969-80; secretary of state of Oklahoma, 1987-91.
 Female.
 African ancestry.
 Still living as of 1999.

 Lee P. Brown (b.
 1937) — of Portland, Multnomah County, Ore.; Houston, Harris County, Tex.
 Born in Wewoka, Seminole County, Okla., October 4, 1937.
-Son of Andrew Brown and Zelma (Edwards) Brown.
 Democrat.
 Police officer; Multnomah County Sheriff, 1975-76; Houston chief of police, 1982-90; New York City police commissioner, 1990-92; mayor of Houston, Tex., 1998-2004.
 African ancestry.
 Member, Alpha Phi Alpha; Sigma Pi Phi.
-Still living as of 2009.
+Still living as of 2014.

 Relatives: Son of Andrew Brown and Zelma (Edwards) Brown; married, July 14, 1958, to Yvonne Carolyn Streets; married to Frances Young.

-See also NNDB dossier
+See also Wikipedia article — NNDB dossier

 Isaac N. Coggs (b.
 1920) — of Milwaukee, Milwaukee County, Wis.
 Born in Muskogee, Muskogee County, Okla., June 5, 1920.
 Democrat.
 Served in the U.S. Army during World War II; accountant; tavern keeper; member of Wisconsin state assembly from Milwaukee County 6th District, 1953-64.
 African ancestry.
 Member, NAACP; American Legion; Disabled American Veterans; Amvets; Elks; Freemasons.
-Still living as of 1964.
+Presumed deceased.
+Burial location unknown.

 Jesse L. Dickinson (b.
 1906) — of South Bend, St. Joseph County, Ind.
 Born in Lincoln County, Okla., March 11, 1906.
 Democrat.
 Musician; social worker; member of Indiana state house of representatives, 1943-46.
 Baptist.
 African ancestry.
 Member, NAACP; United Auto Workers.
-Presumed deceased.
 Burial location unknown.

 Roosevelt F. Dorn — of Inglewood, Los Angeles County, Calif.
 Born in Checotah, McIntosh County, Okla.
 Democrat.
 Lawyer; superior court judge in California, 1980-97; mayor of Inglewood, Calif., 1997-; alternate delegate to Democratic National Convention from California, 2000.
 African Methodist Episcopal.
 African ancestry.
 Member, National Bar Association; American Bar Association; NAACP.
 Still living as of 2006.

-Walter R. Tucker, Jr. (1924-1990) — of Compton, Los Angeles County, Calif.
+Walter R. Tucker Jr. (1924-1990) — of Compton, Los Angeles County, Calif.
 Born in Oklahoma, August 27, 1924.
 Dentist; pastor; mayor of Compton, Calif., 1981-90; defeated, 1977; died in office 1990.
 Baptist.
 African ancestry.
 Member, Omega Psi Phi.
 Died, of stomach cancer, October 1, 1990 (age 66 years, 35 days).
 Burial location unknown.

 Relatives: Married to Martha Hinton; father of Walter Rayford Tucker III.